earthsworth/celestial-bootstrap/README.md

 ## License

-This work is licensed under Apache License version 2.0
+This work is licensed under GPLv3

+You're allowed to use, share, modify.